wavemotion-dave/DracoDS/README.md

 Known Issues:
 -----------------------
-* Skiing (cart or disk) will load but as soon as the voice says 'Get Ready...
-Get Set' the game freezes.
-Cause unknown.
 * Manic Miner (both Dragon and the CoCo port) will load but Willy just jumps constantly.
 Cause unknown.

 Compile Instructions :